The 20 Best Palindromic Rheumatism Doctors Near Me in Chicago, IL

 Offers Telehealth

-Sarah Everakes is a Rheumatologist in Chicago, Illinois.
+Sarah Everakes is a Rheumatologist practicing medicine in Chicago, Illinois.
 Dr. Everakes is rated as an Experienced provider by MediFind in the treatment of Palindromic Rheumatism.
-Her top areas of expertise are Osteoporosis, Postmenopausal Osteoporosis, Fibromyalgia, and Rheumatoid Arthritis (RA).
-Dr. Everakes is currently accepting new patients.
+She is also highly rated in 14 other conditions, according to our data.
+Her clinical expertise encompasses Osteoporosis, Postmenopausal Osteoporosis, Rheumatoid Arthritis (RA), and Fibromyalgia.

 Experienced in Palindromic Rheumatism